savoirtech/apache-servicemix-to-apache-karaf-migration/README.md

 While our demo application is small, we’ll forgo transforming it in a single step.

+### First step - We’re now using base Java 11

+In our development environment we now source JAVA_HOME to Java 11.
+Apache Karaf 4.4.6 is based at Java 11, but can run newer Java editions.

 ### Pom Plugin Updates

 Update various maven plugins.